Your morning cup of coffee is a beautiful blend of art and science.

 As roasted coffee contacts oxygen, the flavourful compounds break down in a process called oxidation.
 As those compounds break down, your coffee loses flavour and complexity and develops a boring, stale quality.

-Whole bean coffee stays fresh much longer than ground coffee because it contacts less oxygen.
+Premium whole bean coffee stays fresh much longer than ground coffee because it contacts less oxygen.
 The outside of the roasted bean works like a shield, protecting the rest of the coffee form the staling power of air.
 Grinding coffee takes away that protection by exposing every little coffee particle to oxygen.

 To combat this, you should wait to grind your coffee until you're ready to brew.
 The tool you need to make that happen is your very own coffee grinder.